ChrisMarshallNY/ITCB-master/README.md

 In your explorations, you'll discover that what we discuss today was "barely scratching the surface."
 The codebase will have complete implementation of **BOTH** a Central implementation (what we will cover), *and* a Peripheral implementation.

-It will also have complete, App-Store-ready applications for MacOS, iOS/iPadOS, WatchOS and tvOS; each, implementing a common Bluetooth "SDK" framework.
+It will also have complete, App-Store-ready applications for MacOS, iOS/iPadOS, WatchOS and tvOS.
+Each app will implement a common Bluetooth "SDK" framework.

 It is our hope that you can find great utility in this codebase in your own endeavors.